kormax/apple-enhanced-contactless-polling/README.md

 ## Collecting information

-### Sniffing

-One way to collect information about ECP is via a sniffing functionality of a device like Proxmark (Easy or RDV2/4) connected to a Proxmark client inside of Termux running on an Android phone.
-A couple of tidbits encountered:
-- First time using the app I've encountered an issue connecting to Proxmark3 directly as Termux did not connect a device, TCPUART app had to be installed to forward serial connection over the local network to be used in Proxmark client inside of Termux;
-- Some Android phones won't power Proxmark properly through direct connection.
-Connecting via a USB-C to USB-A dongle can help to overcome this issue.

-More info on installing and running Proxmark client on your Android device [here](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/termux_notes.md).

-The command needed to collect traces is `hf 14a sniff`, after activating the command hold the Proxmark near a reader for a couple of seconds.
-In some cases it is needed to tap/touch the reader in order to wake it up as it might not poll to save energy.

-After that, press a button on a device, traces will be downloaded and can be viewed with a `hf 14a list` command.
-You'll know which ones are the ones.

-Some other devices might also be able to sniff the frames, but due to a lack of personal experience I cannot recommend any.

 ### Analysing pass files

-The second way of retreiving useful information could be pkpass file analysis.
+The easiest way of retreiving useful information that doesn't require any special tools is `.pkpass` file analysis.
 It can be done in the following way:
 1. Extract pass files:
-   1. On MacOS, from "~/Library/Passes/Cards/";
+   1. On MacOS, from `~/Library/Passes/Cards/`;
-   2. On jailbroken iPhone from "~/Library/Passes/Cards/";
+   2. On jailbroken iPhone from `~/Library/Passes/Cards/`;
-   3. On a non-jailbroken iPhone, via an encrypted backup extracted at path "HomeDomain/Library/Passes/Cards, extracted with an app such as iMazing, [iOSBackup](https://github.com/avibrazil/iOSbackup) or similar tools.
+   3. On a non-jailbroken iPhone, via an encrypted backup extracted at path `HomeDomain/Library/Passes/Cards`.
+   File extraction can be done using an app such as iMazing, [iOSBackup](https://github.com/avibrazil/iOSbackup) or similar tools.
 2. Enter the folder with passes;
-3. Click on any .pkpass, select "Show Package Contents"
+3. Click on any `.pkpass` file, select "Show Package Contents"
-4. Open the "pass.json" file.
+4. Open the `pass.json` file.
 5. Inside the file, search for keywords `tci`, `openloop`, `ecp`, `transit`, `automatic`, `selection`, `express`, as in example:
    ```
    {